github/opensource.guide/basics/project-bootstrapping/index.md

 ![](http://cl.ly/image/0b353m1V0T3T/Image%202013-11-05%20at%203.11.16%20PM.png)

 Navigate to the changes tab and press **Commit** to create your first commit.
-Every time you change files and want to remember that point in time, you'll need to create a new commit.
+Every time you change files, you'll need to create a new commit.
+Commits are like saving a file — it tells Git that you'd like to remember this point in history.

-Make as many commits as you like locally — no one but you can see commits that aren't pushed.
+Make as many commits as you like locally — no one but you can see commits until you push them to GitHub.com.

 <a id="pushit" title="Push your code" class="toc-item"></a>
 ## Push your code to GitHub.com

-Once your code is in a good place, it's time to push it to GitHub.
-Press the "Push to GitHub" button in the top right corner, and GitHub Desktop will ask you what kind of repository to push this as.
+Press the "Push to GitHub" button in the top right corner, and GitHub Desktop will ask you what kind of repository to create:

-* **Public repositories**  — Anyone can see this repository, but only you can choose who can commit to the repository.
-Public repositories are unlimited and free on GitHub.
+* **Public repository**  — Anyone can see this repository, but you can choose who can commit to the repository (make changes).
+You can create as many public repositories as you want on GitHub for free.

-* **Private repositories** — You choose who can see and commit to this repository.
-No one can know about the repository unless you tell them about it.
+* **Private repository** — By default, only you can see a private repository.
+You can then choose who can see and commit to this repository by adding collaborators.
 Private repositories require a [paid subscription](https://github.com/settings/billing) on GitHub.

+Now that you've published the repository you have it in two places:

+* **Local repository on your computer** — You can work with this repository without internet using GitHub Desktop.
+This is where you edit files and make changes to your project.

+* **Remote repository on github.com** — This is where you can send people links to see your code and use all of GitHub's other features (like Issue management and Pull Requests).

+Each time you make changes to your local repository, you'll need to sync your changes (upper right of GitHub Desktop) to make sure they show up online.

 ## Celebrate!

-And… your'e done!
-Now that your project is on GitHub, you can start exploring some of the [awesome things you can do with repositories](https://github.com/features).
+You're done!
+Here's a bunch of [awesome things you can do with repositories](https://github.com/features).